-Undergraduate students seeking this certification complete the Multidisciplinary Studies major, an area of specialization, and professional education course work.
-Specializations are available in special education, ESL (English as a Second Language), and specific subject areas.
-Graduate students complete the M.Ed. in Curriculum and Instruction with EC-4 certification.
+Undergraduate students seeking this certification complete the Multidisciplinary Studies major, an area of supplemental certification, and professional education course work.
+Specializations are available in special education or English as a Second Language (ESL).
+Graduate students complete the MEd in Curriculum and Instruction with EC-4 certification.